-4.2.1 Income inequality
+3.7.1 Income inequality

-A comparison of distributional indicators derived from EUROMOD-generated household disposable income with external statistics shows that EUROMOD overestimated incomes for the lower deciles, while underestimating incomes for higher deciles of the income distribution.
-Theses divergences also cause an underestimation of the Gini-coefficient and an overestimation of the S80/S20-ratio.
+A comparison of distributional indicators derived from EUROMOD-generated household disposable income with external statistics shows that EUROMOD overestimated incomes for the lowest decile, while slightly underestimating incomes for higher deciles of the income distribution.
+Theses divergences also cause an underestimation of the Gini-coefficient and and of the S80/S20-ratio.